10 Best Golf Tips for Senior Golfers in 2024

 Golf can be a challenging sport to start playing at any age in life.
 But the best part of the game is we can play it for our entire life.
 For seniors who are looking to learn the game of golf, there are a few quick tips that will make golf more enjoyable right away!

 Understanding the proper equipment for seniors to purchase is vital to the enjoyment of the game.
-If you are new to the sport, you have probably noticed there are a lot of different golf clubs, shafts, golf balls, and any other type of equipment.
-There are two main factors to consider when buying a set of clubs.
-These two factors are head design and shaft stiffness.
+If you are new to the sport, you have probably noticed there are a lot of different golf clubs, shafts, golf balls, and other types of equipment.

 Head design is the make of the iron.
 There are a few different types of iron: blades, cavity backs, and forged irons.